TN 21 (06-24)

 D. Example of name change based on divorce with evidence of identity in the new name

 Laura Brooks wants to receive an SSN card in the name Brooks.
-She submits evidence of a name change event, her divorce decree.
-She changed her last name on the Social Security card from her maiden name (Brooks) to her husband’s last name (Thompson) soon after marriage but never changed her name back to her maiden name (Brooks) after the divorce.
+Laura submits evidence of a name change event, a divorce decree.
+Laura's last name was changed on the Social Security card from the maiden name (Brooks) to the spouse’s last name (Thompson) soon after marriage but never changed it back to the maiden name (Brooks) after the divorce.
 The divorce decree does not specify the new name or provide any identifying information.
-Her Numident record shows a prior card was issued in the name Laura Brooks, which can be used to establish the new name.
+Laura's Numident record shows a prior card was issued in the name Laura Brooks, which can be used to establish the new name.
 Since the divorce does not meet the criteria for evidence of identity for the number holder, evidence of identity in addition to the name change document is required to process the name change.

-Ms. Brooks never used her husband’s last name and alleges not having identity documents in the name on the latest Numident record (her married name of Thompson).
-She never changed her name to her married name on her driver’s license and is now having problems renewing her license because the DMV cannot verify her name and SSN in “Brooks” because the SSN record is still showing her married last name, Thompson.
+Laura Brooks never used the spouse’s last name and alleges not having identity documents in the name listed on the latest Numident record (the married name of Thompson).
+Laura never changed the last name to the married name on the driver’s license and is now having problems renewing it because the DMV cannot verify Laura's name and SSN in “Brooks” because the SSN record is still showing the married last name, Thompson.

 In this situation, apply the evidence of identity in new name criteria to determine if the name change can be processed: